 How an Agent Moves Through States

-Everything above are the building blocks.
-An agent chains them together, moving through a sequence of message states instead of answering in one step.
+The features above are the building blocks.
+An agent chains them together and moves through a sequence of message states instead of answering in one step.
+Take the query "tell me about the apple news":

-- Initial input — a
+- Initial input: a

-AIMessagewith atool_callsuch asweb_search({"query": "Apple Inc. news"}). - Tool execution — a
+AIMessagewith atool_callsuch asweb_search({"query": "Apple Inc. news"}). - Tool execution: a

-- Final answer — a final
+- Final answer: a final

 The full flow is: